Associate Professor in the Brandeis International Business School

 Ph.D., Harvard University

 Field of Specialty

-Cultural adaptation, global leadership, organizational behavior
+Cultural adaptation, global leadership, organizational behavior, interpersonal communication

 Andrew L Molinsky

 Andy Molinsky is an Associate Professor of Organizational Behavior at Brandeis University's International Business School, with a joint appointment in the Department of Psychology.
-He is also the author of the new book Global Dexterity: How to Adapt Behavior Across Cultures Without Losing Yourself in the Process (Harvard Business Review Press).
+He is also the author of the award winning book Global Dexterity: How to Adapt Behavior Across Cultures Without Losing Yourself in the Process (Harvard Business Review Press).
 Andy received his Ph.D. in Organizational Behavior and M.A. in Psychology from Harvard University.
 He also holds a Master's Degree in International Affairs from Columbia University and a B.A. in International Affairs from Brown University.

 Andy's current work focuses on the challenges people face when adapting behavior in foreign cultural settings.
 His research has also explored the dynamics of psychologically demanding tasks, including necessary evils and organizational change.
 He has published widely in many top academic journals, and his work has also been featured in media outlets such as the Harvard Business Review, Forbes, the Economist, Fast Company, the Boston Globe, the Chronicle of Higher Education, and on NPR.

 Prior to entering academia, Andy studied in Spain and worked for an international marketing research firm in France.

 Molinsky, Andrew L. "The psychological processes of cultural retooling."
 Academy of Management Journal 56.
 3 (2013): 683-710.